 - Check the ingredients on the labels of your laundry and personal care products.
 Are there common irritants listed like fragrances, dyes, or mineral oil?
 Avoid these unless you’re sure they aren’t the cause.

 - Are you tanning?
 Exposure to UV radiation can exacerbate acne.

 - You might need to shower twice a day if you have acne prone skin or perspire profusely.
 But don’t forget the lotion afterward.
 And wash with cool or lukewarm water, not hot.

 - Exfoliate at least once a week, but do it more often if your skin can handle it.
-Using a body wash with alpha or beta hydroxy acid is gentler than a scrub with abrasive ingredients.

 - Combine beta and alpha hydroxy acids to exfoliate more effectively.
 Alternate days or use one in the morning and another at night.